risavkarna/blog/ck8lrxnlx011b79s17rbswwtq.md

 ## 3. Abstract Data Types: Types with Structure and Behavior

 Here we will rediscover the good old data structures mostly used in programming through a more formal, functional and scala-ble lens 🧐.
+Sum and product types will also pave the way for the more involved algebraic data types in the later section.

 ### 3.1 Sum and Product Types